-Letting you know every stage of your journey as a visiting student and key things you need to do while at York and before you arrive.
+Letting you know every stage of your journey as a visiting student.
+Key things you need to do while at York and before you arrive.

-- Visit the departmental web pages and make sure that you have the correct extra documentation necessary and have considered your module choice, including any prerequisites.
+- Visit the departmental web pages.
+Make sure that you have the correct extra documentation necessary and have considered your module choices, including any prerequisites.

-- Complete your application, making sure that you have uploaded all necessary documentation.
-The application will be processed much quicker and smoother if we don’t have to request missing documents.
+- Complete your application.
+Make sure that you have uploaded all necessary documentation.
+Your application process will be much quicker and smoother if we don’t have to request missing documents.

-- For postgraduate research students make sure you have given the name and email address of your referee(s).
+- Postgraduate research students - make sure you have given the name and email address of your referee(s).

 - Keep your login and password for You@York safe, as you will need to accept your place through this system.
-Your offer letter can also be viewed through this portal.
+You can also view your offer letter through this portal.
 Remember that in the UK dates are DD/MM/YYYY.

-- Accept your place at York before the deadline to be sure that you are eligible for guaranteed accommodation.
+- Accept your place at York before the deadline to ensure you are eligible for guaranteed accommodation (undergraduates only).

 When you've accepted your place

-- Contact Disability Services if you need academic support or adjustments for a disability or long-term health condition that has an impact on your ability to study.
+- Contact Disability Services if you need academic support or adjustments for a disability or long-term health condition that impacts your ability to study.

 - Contact Accommodation Services if you need a specific room type or location due to medical, welfare or mobility reasons.

 - Enrol at York.
-You'll be invited to enrol in early August for a September arrival or in early December for a January arrival.
-Once you've enrolled you'll have full access to your e:Vision account and will be able to set up your University of York email address.
+You'll be invited to enrol in early August for a September arrival or in early December for a February arrival.
+Once you've enrolled, you'll have full access to your e:Vision account and will be able to set up your University of York email address.

-- Once you've enrolled the University and your department(s) will use your York email address to communicate with you, so it’s important to check it regularly.
+- Once you've enrolled, the University and your department(s) will use your York email address to communicate with you.
+It’s important to check it regularly.

-- It's likely that you will need a visa to study at York - please read our visa web pages for full information on the type of visa needed.
+- You will likely need a visa to study at York.
+Please read our visa web pages for full information on the type of visa needed.

 - Read our pre-arrival checklist.